The Dos and Don’ts of RFP Cover Letters

 • Address the letter to the key person at the organization who’s reviewing your bid.
 Don’t address your letter “To Whom It May Concern” or the like.
 If the RFP doesn’t list a contact person, take the extra step and contact the organization to ask for the contact name(s).
 This little bit of effort shows the reader that you’re invested in creating a relationship with them.
 As simple as it is, the person on the other end of the RFP will likely continue reading your full introduction letter.

-Do Be Compelling
+Do: Be Compelling

 Do follow these steps when crafting your letter:

-1. Thank the issuer for the opportunity to bid on their project.
-But, avoid starting the opening line using any “Thank you for…” statements.
+1. Thank the issuer for the opportunity to bid.
+But not right away!
+Avoid starting the opening line in your RFP cover letter using any “Thank you for…” statements.
 Instead, be creative and address a fact about your potential client.
-For example, “Our team recognizes the impact Digital Solutions Inc. had on upgrading the software solutions for the University of Planet Neptune”…“We look forward to the opportunity to collaborate with your organization as part of Phase II of this otherworldly project”.
-Now, you’ve gained the attention of the reader because you’ve directly addressed a successful project they completed in the past, and how you want to be a part of continuing that success in the future.
+For example, “Our team recognizes the impact DigitalSolutions Inc. made by upgrading the software solutions for the University of Neptune.“ Now, you’ve gained the attention of the reader.
+Because you’ve directly addressed a successful project they completed in the past, they’ll pay attention when you discuss continuing that success in the future.

 INTERESTED IN WORKING TOGETHER?